jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_duplex_install_kubernetes.rst

          ``hw:mem_page_size=large``

-         Configure the huge pages for |VMs| in an |OVS-DPDK| environment on this host, assuming 1G huge page size is being used on this host, with the following commands:
+         Configure the huge pages for |VMs| in an |OVS-DPDK| environment on this host, the following commands are an example that assumes that 1G huge page size is being used on this host:

          .. code-block:: bash